AbeleAtresso/learning-journal-1/CODERS_COMPUTER.md

 - `pwd`: Tells you what your current (or present working) directory is.
 Short for 'print working directory'
 - `ls`: Lists the contents of the current directory.
 Short for 'list'
   - `ls -l`: Displays a long listing of contents
-  - `ls Directory`: List the contents of a specific subdirectory instead of the current directory's contents.
+  - `ls [path]`: List the contents of a specific subdirectory instead of the current directory's contents.
 Using a `/` by itself will reference the root directory.
 Using a `./` (or omitting this) will reference the current directory.
 Using `../` will reference the parent directory.
 Using `~` will reference the home directory
 - `cd`: Changes the current directory.
-  - `cd Directory`: Move to a specific subdirectory.
+  - `cd [path]`: Move to a specific subdirectory.
 Using `cd /` will move you to the root directory.
 Using a `./Directory` (or omitting this) will move in relation to the current directory.
 Using `cd ../Directory` will move in relation to the parent directory.
 Using `cd ~` will move you to the home directory.
   - As you start typing a path you may press the Tab key at any time to invoke an auto complete action.

+### More About Files
+- `file`: Tells you what type of files something is.
+Examples include: directory, audio file, images, text file, executable file, etc.
+  - `file [path]`: Specify the specific file to reference.
+Use single or double quotes around path names that have spaces.
+- Hidden files: If the file or directory's name begins with a `.` then it is considered to be hidden.
+To list all contents of a directory, including hidden files use the `ls -a` command.